Shaoshuai2019/shaoshuai.github.io/_pages/about.md

   * A. Chertock, S. Chu and A. Kurganov, [Adaptive High-Order A-WENO Schemes Based on a New Local Smoothness Indicator](./files/Chertock-Chu-Kurganov_AWENO.pdf), East Asian Journal on Applied Mathematics, 13 (2023), pp. 576-609.

-  * S. Chu, A. Kurganov and R. Xin, [A Fifth-Order A-WENO Scheme Based on the Low-Dissipation Central-Upwind Fluxes](./files/Chu-Kurganov-Xin.pdf), Proceedings of the XVIII International Conference on Hyperbolic Problems: Theory, Numerics, Applications.

  * S. Chu and A. Kurganov, [Local Characteristic Decomposition Based Central-Upwind Scheme for Compressible Multifluids](./files/Chu-Kurganov_multifluid.pdf), Finite Volumes for Complex Applications X–Volume 2, Hyperbolic and Related Problems, Springer Proc.
 Math.
 Stat., Vol. 433 (2023), pp. 73–81, Springer, Cham.